humdrum-tools/humdrum-documentation/guide/ch11/index.md

  mint -b r inputfile
 ```

-would produce the following output when applied to Example 11.1:
+would produce the following output when applied to Example&nbsp;11.1:

 ```humdrum